guillermooo/sublime-undocs/source/extensibility/packages.rst

    Nowadays, regular users
    rarely need to know
-   how to install packages by hand, as automatic package managers are available.
+   how to install packages by hand as automatic package managers are available.

-   The de-facto package manager
+   The de facto package manager
    for Sublime Text is `Package Control`_.

    .. _Package Control: https://packagecontrol.io